ncoon/sturdy-robot/README.md

 	3 - Again, with "termux" run "git clone https://github.com/ncoon/sturdy-robot" without quotations.

-	4 - Now you can run the code!
-Simply change directories "cd sturdy-robot" followed by "python2 main.py".
+	4 - Now you can run initial setup script!
+Simply change directories "cd sturdy-robot", followed by "chmod u+x   	    initialsetup.sh" to give execute permissions to the setup script.
+Then run "./initialsetup.sh".

-	*Updating the program.
-As of yet there is no automatic update function, so you'll have to open "termux" and run STEP 3 again.
+	5 - After the script has run, you can simply run "sturdyrobot" to execute the program inside "termux", or "update" to 		  download the newest version of "sturdy-robot".
 #Alternatively you may download the code and run it without termux by using another python interpreter.
 This code should be operating system agnostic.

 #Feel free to copy the project and add your own scripts, please contact me if you do so as I'd like to add them to sturdy-robot!